 Before you do business with an online lender, do an internet search for the company name.
 (Tip: Try the “news” tab in google to see if the company has been mentioned in news articles.)

-But don’t assume a professional-looking website alone means it is legitimate.
-Also if the company reached out to you (versus you reaching out to them), you could be talking to a scammer who is impersonating a legitimate company.
+Don’t assume a professional-looking website alone means it is legitimate.
+If the company reached out to you (versus you reaching out to them), you could be talking to a scammer who is impersonating a legitimate company.

 Most importantly, before you enter any information on an online lender’s website, check for a padlock in the URL to make sure the site is secure.
 You can then click on the padlock to see if the security certificate is up to date.